Hard Candy (film): Plot

 Jeff frees himself, only to realize that the "surgery" was a trick and he is unharmed.
 He picks up the scalpel and storms into the bathroom, where the shower is running.
 He slashes at the shower curtain, but finds the shower empty.
 Hayley attacks him from behind, and as they struggle, Hayley incapacitates him with a stun gun.

-Hayley calls Jeff's ex-girlfriend Janelle and, posing as a police officer, asks her to come immediately to Jeff's house.
+Hayley calls Jeff's ex-girlfriend Janelle, posing as a police officer and telling her to come to Jeff's house immediately.
 Jeff regains consciousness to find that Hayley has bound his wrists and hoisted him to stand on a chair in his kitchen with a noose around his neck.
-Hayley makes Jeff an offer: if he commits suicide, she promises to erase the evidence of his crimes, but if he refuses, she will expose his secrets.
-The conversation is interrupted when a neighbor knocks on the front door, selling Girl Scout cookies.
-When Hayley returns, Jeff breaks from his bindings and pursues her to the roof of his house.
-Hayley has brought her rope from the kitchen and fashioned it into a noose secured to the chimney.
-Hayley keeps Jeff at bay with his gun.
+Hayley makes Jeff an offer - if he kills himself, she promises to erase the evidence of his crimes, but if he refuses, she will expose his secrets.
+The conversation is interrupted when a neighbor knocks on the front door, selling Girl Scout Cookies.
+When Hayley returns, Jeff breaks from his bindings and pursues her to the roof of his house, where Hayley has brought her rope and fashioned it into a noose secured to the chimney.

-Jeff confesses that he watched while another man raped and murdered Mauer.
-Jeff promises Hayley that, if she spares his life, he will tell her the other man's name so she can exact her revenge.
-Hayley reveals that she already knows his name, Aaron, and that Aaron said Jeff did it before he killed himself.
-Janelle arrives, and Hayley once again urges Jeff to hang himself, promising that she will destroy the evidence.
-Defeated, Jeff lets Hayley slide the noose around his neck, and steps off the roof.
-After he falls, Hayley says "Or not"; – then gathers her belongings and walks away through the woods.
+Held at gunpoint by Hayley, Jeff confesses that he watched while another man raped and murdered Donna Mauer.
+Jeff promises Hayley that if she spares his life, he will tell her the other man's name so she can exact her revenge.
+Hayley reveals that she has already spoken to the other man, who blamed Jeff for the crime before killing himself.
+Janelle arrives, and Hayley once again urges Jeff to hang himself, promising that she will destroy the evidence if he does.
+Defeated, Jeff lets Hayley slide the noose around his neck and steps off the roof.
+After he falls, Hayley reveals that she had never planned to dispose of the evidence either way, then gathers her belongings and walks away through the woods.